 Development is a broad term with a multitude of specializations.
 A few common examples include:

-Mobile Development: Mobile developers create the codes that make up apps used on mobile devices including phones and tablets.
-Some specialize in specific operating systems, such as iOS or Android, and others are generalists.
+Mobile Application Development: The mobile app development process involves specific skills.
+It involves creating the codes that make up apps used on mobile devices, including phones and tablets.
+Some specialize in specific operating systems.
+This includes iOS app development or Android app development, and others.

 Full-Stack Development: A full-stack developer covers both front-end and back-end development tasks.
 He or she can create an entire website or app from scratch alone.